 Keratoconus is an uncommon condition in which the normally round, dome-like cornea (the clear front window of the eye) becomes thin and develops a cone-like bulge.
 Keratoconus literally means “cone-shaped cornea.”

 The cornea is a very important part of your eye.
 Light enters the eye through the cornea, which refracts, or focuses, the light rays so that you can see clearly.
 With keratoconus, the shape of the cornea is altered, distorting your vision.
 Keratoconus can make some activities difficult, such as driving, typing on a computer, watching television or reading.

 Causes of keratoconus include:

-An eye injury, i.e., excessive eye rubbing or wearing hard contact lenses for many years.
+- An eye injury – excessive eye rubbing or wearing hard contact lenses for many years.

-Certain eye diseases, such as retinitis pigmentosa, retinopathy of prematurity and vernal keratoconjunctivitis.
+- Certain eye diseases – including retinitis pigmentosa, retinopathy of prematurity and vernal keratoconjunctivitis.

 Keratoconus usually affects both eyes, though symptoms in each eye may differ.
 Symptoms usually start to occur in people who are in their late teens and early 20s and may include:

 - Increased sensitivity to light

 Keratoconus treatment often depends on the severity of the symptoms.
 During early stages, vision can be corrected with eyeglasses.
 As the condition progresses, rigid contacts may need to be worn so that light entering the eye is refracted evenly and vision is not distorted.
 You should also refrain from rubbing your eyes, as this can aggravate the thin corneal tissue and make symptoms worse.

 Another treatment option for keratoconus that is not FDA approved is collagen cross-linking.
 Collagen cross-linking is a new treatment that uses a special laser and eyedrops to promote “cross-linking” or strengthening of the collagen fibers that make up the cornea.
 This treatment may flatten or stiffen the cornea, preventing further protrusion.